jon-williamson/jon-williamson.github.io/projects/isr.markdown

 - One with expertise in evidence review and research methods.
 [Apply here](https://www.jobs.manchester.ac.uk/Job/JobDetail?isPreview=Yes&jobid=30704&advert=external).
 The closing date for both these jobs is 4th November 2024.

-FAQ:
+FAQs:
 - Do I need to be able to start on 16th January?
 Yes.
 - Do I need to have a PhD by then?
 Yes.
 - Can I work remotely?
-No. (Manchester require relocating to the Manchester area.)
+No. (Manchester require that staff relocate to the Manchester area.)

 <center>
 <a href="images/divider-horizontal.jpg"><img  src="images/divider-horizontal.jpg" alt="" width="50"  border="0" /></a>